 Examples include H-1B specialty occupation workers, L-1A intracompany managers or executives, O-1 extraordinary ability workers and P-1A athletes.
 If you have a restricted visa and you lose your job or your hours are cut, you are expected to either return to your home country or change status, assuming you meet the requirements for the new status.

-If you have questions about a possible change in status or extension of status, call Yew Immigration Law Group at 408-740-3474.
+If you have questions about a possible change in status or extension of status, call Yew Immigration Law Group at our office.
 We have years of experience helping people with immigration matters.